 In 1914, the United States finished the construction of the Panama Canal, and in 1999, they passed over full control of the canal into the hands of the Panamanian government, who know controlled the entirety of its national territory for the first time in nearly a century.

 Although the building of the canal was a major achievement and saved some boats 13,000 km off their journeys, unfortunately more than 25,000 people died during the construction.
 The canal stretches 51 miles across the country, and it cost around $380 million at the time.

 On the 20th December, 1989, the United States invaded Panama, and arrested the Panamanian leader and military dictator Manuel Noriega.
-He was later found guilty on eight counts of drug trafficking, racketeering and money laundering.
-He was sentenced to 40 years in a federal prison.
+He was later found guilty on eight counts of drug trafficking, racketeering and money laundering and was sentenced to 40 years in a federal prison.
 He died aged 83, on May 29th, 2017, after suffering complications during surgery for a brain tumor.

 The Panama rainforest is the second largest rainforest on the American continent, after the Amazon rainforest.